rhyslwells/Data-Archive/content/standardised/Epoch.md

 ```

 - **Epoch 1/10:** Indicates the model is currently on the first epoch out of a total of 10.
 - **Batches:** For efficiency, the dataset is divided into smaller groups called 'batches'.
-In TensorFlow, the default batch size is 32.
+In [[TensorFlow]], the default batch size is 32.
 With 200,000 examples, this results in 6,250 batches.
 - **Batch Execution:** The notation `6250/6250` shows the progress of batch execution within the current epoch.